lnchariadoni/SparkLearning/README.md

 This repo is forked by JerryLead/SparkLearning.
+1-Added new entry from browser directly.
-Added new entry from browser directly.
+2-Added new entry from browser directly.